 - light or dark brown sugar, dark brown will lend a bit more of a molasses flavor

 - light whole wheat flour (like a light whole wheat, whole wheat pastry flour or regular whole wheat)

 - oat flour

 - zucchini, grated

-Then instead of all granulated sugar, I subbed out brown sugar, I used light because I had run out of dark brown sugar, but either would be delicious in this healthier snickerdoodle zucchini bread.
+Then instead of all granulated sugar, I subbed brown sugar, I used light because I had run out of dark brown sugar, but either would be delicious in this healthy zucchini bread recipe.

 - use all butter, browning or melting it (you could try creaming softened butter with the sugar as well, giving you a lighter, “muffin-like” texture

-- use all vegetable/coconut oil in place of butter
+- use all vegetable or coconut oil in place of butter

 - omit brown sugar and use all granulated sugar

-- reduce the sugar by ½-¾ cup and add 1/2 applesauce or 1 smashed banana for sweetness
+- reduce the sugar by ½-¾ cup and add 1/2 applesauce or 1 mashed banana for sweetness

 This may seem like it has a lot of sugar, until you realize that you are getting two large loaves from the recipe.
 And see above under Substitutions for ideas to reduce the sugar.